Estimating Epistemic and Aleatoric Uncertainty with a Single Model: Method

-Combining observations from~\ref{cor:diffusion} and~\ref{find:hypernetwork}, we train a single hyper-network to produce weights $\theta_i \sim q(\theta|\phi)$ for a diffusion model, which we collectively refer to as a hyper-diffusion model.
-At inference time, we sample $i\in M$ weights from $h_\phi$ and for each weight $\theta_i$ generate $j \in N$ samples from the diffusion model, giving us a distribution of predictions $\hat{x}_{i,j}$ (see Figure~\ref{fig:overview}).
+We leverage DMs and BHNs to implicitly model $p(x|y,\phi)$ and $p(\phi|\mathcal{D})$, respectively, thus enabling sampling from both distributions.
+Specifically, our framework consists of a BHN $h_\theta$ that generates weights $\phi_i \sim q(\phi)$ for a DM $s(\cdot|\phi)$, which we collectively refer to as a hyper-diffusion model (\methodname{}).
+At inference time, we sample $i\in M$ weights from $h_\theta$ and for each weight $\phi_i$ generate $j \in N$ samples from $s(\cdot|{\phi_i})$---yielding a distribution of $M\times N$ predictions $\hat{x}_{i,j}$ (see Figure~\ref{fig:overview}).
+This framework is a transformation of Equation~\eqref{eq:bayesian_inference}, where both posterior and likelihood have been replaced with implicit distributions to yield a tractable approximation of the predictive distribution